Market Insight

 But while technology can improve efficiency and accuracy, according to Emma Brooks, Associate in our valuation team, it can never replace the professional judgement and local insight that lie at the heart of valuation.

-Balancing innovation with integrity
+AI in Property: Balancing innovation with professional integrity

 That’s the message behind the new RICS Professional Standard for the Responsible Use of Artificial Intelligence in Surveying Practice, published in September 2025 and effective from 9 March 2026.